lua-rocks/luapi/README.md

 ## Similarities and differences

-- Just like `scriptum`, `luapi` generates markdown documentation that you can easily convert to any other format styling it as you like, or just view it through a browser using the .md file viewer extension.
+- Just like `scriptum`, `luapi` generates markdown documentation that you can easily convert to any other format styling it as you like, or post on github/bitbucket etc, or just view it through a browser using the .md file viewer extension.
 Even in notepad, this documentation is quite readable.
 - Unlike most analogs, you are not required to memorize a set of tags and complex rules for their use.
 My tool is extremely simple, it only uses 3 single-character tags and 2 kinds of brackets: